 - Create opportunities for community connections and greater visibility within STEM.

 Another group that has done tremendous work for the LGBTQ community is Pride in Stem, a charitable trust run by an independent group of LGBTQ scientists from around the world.
 Its main goal is to showcase and support all LGBTQ people in STEM fields.
 The group organizes LGBTSTEM DAY, a day of recognition for LGBTQ scientists in STEM.

 Queer in STEM is a group that studies the sexualities and gender diversity in STEM.
 The group’s surveys have made a significant impact in the academic community, including inclusion in peer-reviewed journals and many academic seminars.

 The studies done by Queer in STEM and others are invaluable in furthering the cause for LGBTQ scientists.
 The Queer in STEM symposium will put the issues that LGBTQ scientists face in front of a wide audience.
 It is events like this that will continue to help further the cause for LGBTQ scientists and strengthen the support they receive.

 Out in STEM and the US National Organization of Gay and Lesbian Scientists and Technical Professionals continue to do important work to connect for LGBTQ scientists.
 This network provides significant support to those who have and those who still do face discrimination.
 Academic groups and conference organizers need to follow their example and be more proactive in furthering inclusion for the LGBTQ community.
 In addition, universities need to include the LGBTQ community in their diversity efforts.

 What are your experiences with the LGBTQ community in STEM?
 Have you witnessed discrimination or seen students discriminated against?
-Please share with us in the comments.
+Please share your thoughts with us in the comments section below.